strasse34/pp2/README.md

 The live link can be found here - (https://strasse34.github.io/pp2/)
 ## Credits
 __Content__<br>
-There is no special content in the page unless the words which I got them from my German Language books.<br>
+There is no special content in the page unless the words which I got them from my German Language books.<br><br>
 __Media__<br>
 I have not used any special media in my app.<br>